aaalexliu/portfolio-docs/src/docs/welcome.md

 ## Time Series and IoT Analytics

-An overview of a software consulting project where I helped a Chinese startup which wanted to analyze real-time data from tens of thousands of Set Top Boxes build an IoT Analytics stack using Alibaba Cloud's Function Compute, TSDB for InfluxDB, and Grafana.
+An overview of a software consulting project where I helped a China startup which wanted to analyze real-time data from tens of thousands of Set Top Boxes build an IoT Analytics stack using Alibaba Cloud's Function Compute, TSDB for InfluxDB, and Grafana.